As the sun sets, Byron Bay’s allure doesn’t diminish for tourists or locals.

 Overlooking the main street in the heart of town, The Northern is a heritage Byron Bay bar with old school charm.
 Known as the home of the best local blues, rock and folk performers, it comes alive after dark with an energy like no other.

-This charming locale offers patrons two main areas, the front cocktail bar and Backroom, so no matter what kind of night you have in mind, The Northern is the place to be.
+This charming locale offers patrons two main areas, the front cocktail bar and Backroom, so no matter what kind of night you have in mind, The Northern caters for all.
 Passers-by can expect to hear the jovial banter, laughter and the clinking of glasses of regulars.
-But the venue’s famous Backroom is where the magic happens; host to over 30 years of rock n roll personalities, the Backroom has seen a number of music icons pass through its doors, including the White Stripes and Bloc Party.
+But the venue’s famous Backroom is where the magic happens; host to over 30 years of rock n roll personalities, the Backroom has seen many music icons pass through its doors, including the White Stripes and Bloc Party.

-One quintessential night-time Byron Bay experience is to wander through town and listen to the talented buskers that line Jonson Street and populate the space beside Main Beach.
+One quintessential night-time Byron experience is wandering through town listening to the talented buskers that line Jonson Street and near Main Beach.
 From solo guitarists busking acoustically to acts bringing a full stage-style setup to the roadside, it’s an eclectic addition to Byron Bay’s nightlife, and worth meandering through slowly.
+You’ll often find a throng of dancers swaying to an impromptu jam.

-What better way to end your evening than walking barefoot along the beach and listening to the waves break softly under a moonlit sky?
-Main Beach is easily accessible at various points along Bay and Lawson Streets, while Belongil Beach is best accessed directly from Elements of Byron.
-And, of course, Byron Bay lighthouse offers the finest elevated view of the moonlit bay.
+And what better way to end your evening than walking barefoot along the beach and listening to the waves break softly under a moonlit sky?
+Main Beach is easily accessible at various points along Bay and Lawson Streets, while Belongil Beach has multiple access points, including directly from Elements of Byron (for guests only).
+And, of course, the Byron Bay lighthouse offers the finest elevated view of the moonlit bay.
+It’s outstanding on a clear full moon night.

-Cap off any night with a drink under the night sky sat next to a fire crackling impossibly over water.
-The Fire Pit at Elements of Byron is a fantastic spot to sip slowly and speak late into the evening.
+Cap off any night with a drink under the night sky sitting around the Fire Pit at Elements of Byron – fantastic spot to sip slowly late into the evening.

 441 Eltham Road, Eltham

-Byron Bay is famous for hosting the best local and touring acts, with both ticketed and free gigs happening across town every week.
+Byron Bay is famous for hosting the best local and international touring acts, with both ticketed and free gigs happening across town every night of the week.
 Check out the below venues for an up-to-date monthly line up:

 You can also find gig guides in Byron’s local publications, such as the